opensearch-project/.github/RELEASING.md

 ### Backporting

 Backwards-incompatible changes always result in a new major version and will __never__ be backported.
 Small improvements and features will be backported to a new minor version (e.g. `2.9.0`).
-Security fixes will be backported to a new patch version (e.g. `2.9.1`).
+High severity security or critical bug fixes will be backported to a new patch version (e.g. `2.9.1`).
 Repos in this organization typically use a backport workflow where you can label a PR, e.g. `backport 2.x`, and the workflow will attempt an automatic backport and open a new PR.
 If the backport fails, it is the contributor's responsibility to do a manual backport following the instructions in the failed backport error message.

 ## Versioning